The Verona Arena is one of the best preserved amphitheaters in the world, thanks to the systematic restorations carried out since the 16th century.

 The outer dimensions of the amphitheater are 152.43 meters in lenght and 123.23 meters in width.
 These dimensions make the Arena the eighth Roman amphitheater in the world by size, and the fourth among those located in Italy, after the Colosseum, the Campania amphitheater and the one from Milan.

-The largest entrance to the amphitheater is located to the west of the building.
+The largest entrance to the Verona Arena is located to the west of the structure.
 Here, the central vault is twice as high as the others and reaches below the tiers of the cavea.